Effective Edge Centrality via Neighborhood-based Optimization: Introduction

-To mitigate the foregoing issues, recent works extend prominent recursive-based centrality measures for nodes (e.g., PageRank \cite{page1998pagerank}) to their edge counterparts (e.g., edge PageRank), which enable us to compute the centralities of all edges in $\G$ with linear asymptotic complexity and cope with edge directions and weights.
-Unfortunately, as pinpointed in Section \ref{sec:preliminary}, these metrics have inherent drawbacks as they merely capture topological connections to one endpoint of the edge.
-Additionally, they strongly rely on the assumption that $\G$ is connected, making it incompetent for disconnected networks.
+To mitigate the foregoing issues, recent works extend prominent recursive-based centrality measures for nodes (e.g., PageRank \cite{page1998pagerank}) to their edge counterparts (e.g., edge PageRank), which enable us to compute the centralities of all edges in $\G$ with linear asymptotic complexity and cope with edge directions.
+Unfortunately, as pinpointed in Section \ref{sec:preliminary}, these metrics have inherent drawbacks as they quantify the edge importance merely using the strength of directed topological connections to one of its endpoints.
+As a consequence, such measures strongly rely on the assumption that $\G$ is connected, as the amount and strength of connections of nodes in various components in disconnected networks are incomparable.
 For instance, on the disconnected network with two components illustrated in Fig. \ref{fig:toy}, edge $e_9$ is intuitively more important to $\G$ than $e_1$-$e_5$ as the deletion of it renders nodes $v_7$-$v_9$ disconnected from nodes $v_{12}$-$v_{12}$, significantly altering the structure of $\G$.
 However, if we adopt edge PageRank (EP) for edge ranking, the EP of $e_9$ (i.e., $0.0387$) is much smaller than those of edges $e_1$-$e_5$ (i.e., $0.0473$), indicating that edges $e_1$-$e_5$ are more valuable to $\G$ than $e_9$ and contradicting the above intuition.
-In summary, existing centrality measures for edges are either computationally demanding and even unfeasible on sizable networks, or suffer from limited ranking efficacy.
+In summary, existing centrality measures for edges are either computationally demanding or suffer from limited ranking efficacy.

 Furthermore, despite considerable research \cite{kucharczuk2022pagerank,murai2019sensitivity,bao2022benchmark} invested in theoretical analysis of these edge centrality metrics, to our knowledge, none of the extant studies have explored their practical effectiveness in downstream graph analytics tasks.
 Therefore, it still remains unclear which edge centrality metrics should be adopted in real applications.